ionic-team/ionic-docs/docs/api/reorder.md

 Reorder is a component that allows an item in a group of items to be dragged to change its order within that group.
 It must be used within a [reorder group](./reorder-group) to provide a visual drag and drop interface.

 The reorder is the anchor used to drag and drop the items.
-Once the reorder is complete, the `complete()` method on the reorder group needs to be called.
+Once the reorder is complete, the `ionItemReorder` event will be dispatched from the reorder group and the `complete` method needs to be called.

 ## Basic Usage